 The bill’s supporters argue that the law is necessary to rein in excessively high interest rates.
 They point out that the median interest rate for credit cards climbed to more than 20% in 2019, even as the average interest paid on savings accounts dropped to less than 0.1%.

 Worse still, banks typically charge the highest rates to low-income consumers, the very people who can least afford it.
 Thus, these consumers often end up mired in debt, repeatedly renewing the loans they can’t manage to repay.
 Supporters of the bill see this practice as a form of financial exploitation that makes it harder for families to break out of poverty.
 Considering how little banks pay out to account holders, they say, limiting the interest rate to 15% would end this exploitation while still allowing banks to make a reasonable profit.

 Of course, for the riskiest borrowers, banks probably wouldn’t offer loans at lower rates; they would simply stop making them.
 That’s why many supporters of the bill think it needs to be coupled with a new public banking option to give underbanked consumers more access to financial services.

 However, if the Loan Shark Prevention Act makes it somewhat harder to borrow money in America, that may be a benefit, not a drawback, Robert Hockett of Forbes argues.
-Hockett points out that consumer debt in America today exceeds $4 trillion, a level not seen since just before the financial crisis of 2008.
+Hockett points out that consumer debt in America in 2019 exceeded $4 trillion, a level not seen since just before the financial crisis of 2008.
 That crisis came about largely as a result of irresponsible lending — banks pushing subprime mortgages on borrowers who couldn’t really afford them.
 If stricter lending limits prevent banks from making such risky loans in the future, it will help keep the economy stable.

 Criticisms of the Act